CBT

 We provide individual counselling (both in-person and over the phone).

-Other treatments we offer
+Treatments we offer

 EMDR stands for Eye Movement Desensitization and Reprocessing, and it’s an integrative therapy used specifically for clients who have experienced trauma and many other mental health issues.
 It has been proven very effective in dealing with these conditions.